-Viewer adjustments are recommended to get cozy with Lang’s brilliant 1928 storytelling style, which uses some dated structures — or are they?
-When his camera swings into action, the movie convinces us that it’s the original source for every super-spy gimmick and trope we ever saw.
-It definitely exploits the sex fantasy of seductive agents defeating their espionage targets by sleeping with them.
+Viewer adjustments are recommended to get cozy with Lang’s brilliant 1928 storytelling style, which uses some dated narrative structures — or are they?
+When his camera swings into action, Lang convinces us that he’s the original source for every super-spy gimmick and trope we ever saw.
+He definitely exploits the sex fantasy of seductive agents defeating their espionage targets by sleeping with them.
 Spies works two slinky Mata Haris into its 2.5- hour running time.

 If viewers can accept some pacing and emphasis issues, Spies rewards as an exciting action show that connects the thrills of silent serials with later superspy epics.
-Fritz Lang was an old hand at such material, and every new spy thriller he made was ahead of the curve: Man Hunt, Hangmen Also Die!, Ministry of Fear.
+Fritz Lang was an old hand at such material.
+Every new spy thriller he made was ahead of the curve: Man Hunt, Hangmen Also Die!, Ministry of Fear.
 Lang loves narrowly defined genre characters.
 Forget literary allusions or psychological depth — psychology is just another weapon utilized by the villains.
 Lang reportedly told Jacques Rivette that “there is only pure sensation, character development doesn’t exist.”
-Here the formula works fine.
+Here that formula works well.

 Actresses Gerda Maurus and Lien Deyers appear to have been Fritz Lang discoveries.
 Lang has a thing for bee-stung lipstick lips and pouting poses.
 Deyers has a Lolita-like kitten appeal.
 She actually licks her lips at the prospect of sexually enslaving the Japanese diplomat.